 At Berry Street we are committed to protecting the privacy of the information that we collect about you during your time with our service.

-We are bound by the Australian Privacy Principles in the Privacy Act 1998 (Cth), the Information Privacy Principles in the Information Privacy Act 2000 (Vic) and the Health Privacy Principles in the Health Records Act 2001 (Vic) (Privacy Legislation) which regulate how organisations may collect, use, disclose and store personal information, and how individuals may access and correct personal information held about them.
+We are bound by the Australian Privacy Principles in the Privacy Act 1998 (Cth), the Privacy and Data Collection Act 2014 (Vic) and the Health Privacy Principles in the Health Records Act 2001 (Vic) (Privacy Legislation) which regulate how organisations may collect, use, disclose and store personal information, and how individuals may access and correct personal information held about them.

 - Privacy and Data Protection Act 2014 (Victoria)